Best Nike Shoes for Nurses and Health Care Workers

 4.Nike React Infinity Run

-Built with React foam — Nike’s softest and most responsive foam yet — the Nike React Infinity Run is designed with less material between the insole and midsole, bringing your feet closer to the foam.
+Built with React foam—Nike's softest and most responsive foam yet—the Nike React Infinity Run is designed with less material between the insole and midsole, bringing your feet closer to the foam.
 This helps create a more responsive experience, while the foam itself has a higher height, providing a plush feel.
-The Nike React Phantom Run Flyknit is a laceless, slip-on version of the shoe that’s super easy to pull on and off.
-The rubber at the outsole helps deliver top-notch traction and durability, while molding around the heel keeps you feeling secure so you can focus on your job.
+The Nike React Phantom Run Flyknit is a laceless, slip-on version of the shoe that's super easy to pull on and off.
+The rubber at the outsole helps deliver top-notch traction and durability, while moulding around the heel keeps you feeling secure so you can focus on your job.